Antikor - ZTSA (Zero Trust Service Access)

 • Remote Web Browsing (Browse the Internet remotely and securely)

-• Safebrowsing / Web Sandbox (Open the browser in an isolated environment, inspect safely)
+• Safebrowsing / Web Sandbox (Open the browser in an isolated environment, examine without risk)

 • Screen Sharing (Remote Control Access via Link)